CSCfi/scalable-python/README.md

 ## Limitations

-All the process have to perform the same "import" statements, e.g. code like
+All MPI processes have to perform the same I/O operations (e.g. import statements).
+For example, a code like this

     if rank == 0:
         import mymodule